Content Creator For Impact Volunteer Program in Split - Croatia

 - Discovering the amazing Diocletian’s Palace

-To volunteer on the Creative Technologies project you will need to have proven skills, training or experience in your field.
+To volunteer on the Content Creator For Impact project you will need to have proven skills, training or experience in your field.
 Please ensure you include all relevant qualifications and/or experience in your application.

 Volunteers need to be 18 years or over to participate on this program, unless volunteering with a parent or guardian.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad High School Volunteer Abroad page to learn more.